This page lists tropes applying to specific characters in the Chernobyl miniseries.

 - Blood from the Mouth: Seen holding a handkerchief to his mouth throughout the first-episode prologue; when he puts it down, it's seen to be spotted with bloodstains, revealing that he's been suffering from long-term exposure to radiation.

 - Byronic Hero: Although less Anti-heroic than the norm, qualifies.
-He's an intelligent, educated man who is passionate about his beliefs even when saying them out loud contradicts with the authority, is increasingly depressed by everything he has to do and witness but feels that he has to push on and do what he must, is burdened by guilt about his own past actions, and all of this ultimately leads him to a tragic fate.
+He's an intelligent, educated man who is passionate about his beliefs even when saying them out loud contradicts with the authority, is increasingly depressed by everything he has to do and witness but feels that he has to push on and do what he must, and is burdened by guilt about his own past actions.
+All of this ultimately leads him to a tragic fate.

 - Cannot Tell a Lie: Lying troubles him and he is unconvincing when he does.